 Let us help you claim VGTR for your project today!

-Myriad Associates employs BFI application specialists that can help you pass this test.
+Myriad employs BFI application specialists who can help you pass this test.
 Contact us for advice.

-Delays may occur if application forms are not properly completed or need further information.
-If you need the certificate by a certain date, make sure you apply in good time and specify your deadline date on the application.
+Delays may occur if application forms are not correctly completed or need further information.
+If you need the certificate by a specific date, make sure you apply in good time and specify your deadline date on the application.

-A Letter of Comfort: If you’re not yet ready to make a full cultural test application, you can submit a draft application and receive a Letter of Comfort from the BFI.
-This letter will state that the video game should pass the cultural test.
-A Letter of Comfort can’t be used to submit a VGTR claim to HMRC, but it is reassuring to have, and it can help you secure financing.
+A Letter of Comfort: If you’re not yet ready to complete a cultural test application, you can submit a draft application and receive a Letter of Comfort from the BFI.
+This letter will state that the video game(s) should pass the cultural test.
+A Letter of Comfort can’t be used to submit a VGEC claim to HMRC, but it is reassuring to have and can help you secure financing.

 An Interim Certificate: You can apply for an Interim Certificate if your video game is still in production.
-An Interim Certificate will be issued once the BFI and the Department of Culture, Media and Sport (DCMS) are satisfied that your video game will pass the cultural test, based on the proposals set out in your application.
+An Interim Certificate will be issued once the BFI and the Department of Culture, Media and Sport (DCMS) are satisfied that your video game will pass the cultural test based on the proposals set out in your application.

-The Accountant's Report is required when an application is claiming points in Section C and/or Section D.
+The Accountant's Report is required when an application claims points in Section C and/or Section D.

-The purpose of the Accountant's report is to verify the total and UK expenditure of the work in Section C and the nationality or residence of all persons in Section D.
+The Accountant's report aims to verify the total and UK expenditure of the work in Section C and the nationality or residence of all persons in Section D.

-The Accountant's Report must be prepared by a person who is eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.
+The Accountant's Report must be prepared by a person eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.

-The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is true.
+The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is accurate.

 A statutory declaration is required for both the Interim and Final certifications.

-The statutory declaration must be made either before a practising solicitor, general notary, Justice of the Peace or an officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.
+The statutory declaration must be made before a practising solicitor, general notary, Justice of the Peace or an officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.

 Step 1 of #